Background

 • Legislators, licensing agencies, and regulators proactively support policies for harm reduction

-• National and global energy and security decisions will choose non-nuclear, non-radiological options to preserve the health and viability of future generations
+• National and global energy and security decisions will choose non-nuclear, non-radiological options to preserve the health and viability of future generations, in particular educating the public on the importance of the universalization of the TPNW and the Treaty as a scientific resource

 • Parents and doctors better protect those most vulnerable to radiation, particularly young girls and their future children